-Primary conditions or symptoms for which schisandra berries may be prescribed by TCM doctors*: Dyspnea Spermatorrhea Enuresis Urinary incontinence Night sweats Diabetes Insomnia Palpitations Vaginal discharge Dry cough Asthma
+Primary conditions or symptoms for which Wu Wei Zi may be prescribed by TCM doctors*: Dyspnea Spermatorrhea Enuresis Urinary incontinence Night sweats Diabetes Insomnia Palpitations Vaginal discharge Dry cough Asthma

 Contraindications*: This herb should not be used by those with Internal Heat nor by those with an Externally contracted disease.

-In Traditional Chinese Medicine (TCM), schisandra berries are plants that belong to the 'Herbs that stabilize and bind' category.
-This category of herbs is used for treating abnormal discharges and displacement of organs.
-This includes conditions such as diarrhea, discharges from the vagina, penis or rectum as well as prolapse of the uterus or rectum.
+In Traditional Chinese Medicine (TCM), Wu Wei Zi belongs to the 'Herbs that stabilize and bind' category.
+This category of herbs is used for treating abnormal discharges and displacement of Organs.
+This includes conditions such as diarrhea, discharges from the vagina, penis or rectum as well as prolapse of the Uterus or rectum.
 It is important to note that herbs in this category only treat symptoms, so one should also use herbs to treat the underlying Deficiency.

-Furthermore schisandra berries are plants that are Warm in nature.
-This means that schisandra berries tend to help people who have too much "cold" in their body, although with less effect than a plant that would be Hot in nature.
+Furthermore Wu Wei Zi is Warm in nature.
+This means that Wu Wei Zi tends to help people who have too much 'Cold' in their body, although with less effect than a plant that would be Hot in nature.
 Balance between Yin and Yang is a key health concept in TCM.
-Those who have too much cold in their body are said to either have a Yin excess (because Yin is Cold in nature) or a Yang deficiency (Yang is Hot in Nature).
-Depending on your condition schisandra berries can help restore a harmonious balance between Yin and Yang.
+Those who have too much Cold in their body are said to either have a Yin Excess (because Yin is Cold in nature) or a Yang Deficiency (Yang is Hot in Nature).
+Depending on your condition Wu Wei Zi can help restore a harmonious balance between Yin and Yang.

-Schisandra berries also taste Sour and Sweet.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Sour ingredients like schisandra berries help with digestion and restrain abnormal discharges of fluids from the body, such as diarrhea or heavy sweating.
+Wu Wei Zi also tastes Sour and Sweet.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Sour ingredients like Wu Wei Zi helps with digestion and restrain abnormal discharges of Fluids from the body, such as diarrhea or heavy sweating.
 On the other hand Sweet ingredients tend to slow down acute reactions and detoxify the body.
 They also have a tonic effect because they replenish Qi and Blood.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
-As such schisandra berries are thought to target the Heart, the Kidney and the Lung.
-In addition to regulating blood flow, in TCM the Heart is believed to be the store of the "spirit" which basically refers to someone's vitality.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
+As such Wu Wei Zi is thought to target the Heart, the Kidney and the Lung.
+In addition to regulating Blood flow, in TCM the Heart is believed to be the store of the 'Mind' which basically refers to someone's vitality.
 The Kidneys do not only regulate the urinary system but also play a key role in the reproductive system and the growth and aging process of the body.
-In addition to performing respiration, the Lungs are thought to be a key part of the production chain for Qi and the body fluids that nourish the body.
+In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.